Doves Rest Cabins sit on the edge of Palo Duro Canyon in West Texas. Staying here provided a wow moment I hadn’t expected in the Texas Panhandle.

 - Wilderness Camps at The Broadmoor in Colorado

 - The Ultimate Guide to 2 Days in El Paso

 I really did find an unexpected “wow moment” at Doves Rest Cabins.
 It was so much more than I had imagined.
 The wide-open spaces and the call of that canyon healed me.
 It revived a piece of me that needed to get close with nature, yet feel safe.
 I was able to disconnect from the world around me and relax.
 I could definitely use a couple more days to rest.

-You should visit the Doves Rest website and use the interactive map to figure out which cabin might be best for your visit.
+You should visit the Doves Rest website and use the interactive map to determine which cabin might be best for your visit.
 They have a great comparison of all the features and keep in mind that no two cabins have the same decorations.
-Once you've booked your cabin, the management reaches out with everything you need to know for a fun and safe stay in the wide-open Texas Panhandle.
-You receive your door code ahead of time, and they are great about answering questions.
+Once you’ve booked your cabin, the management reaches out with everything you need to know for a fun and safe stay in the wide-open Texas Panhandle.
+You receive your door code beforehand, and they are great about answering questions.
 Remember to pack your sunscreen and walking shoes!